savonet/book/video.md

 ### Frei0r

-Liquidsoap has native support for [frei0r plugins](https://frei0r.dyne.org/) which is an API for video effects.
+Liquidsoap has native support for [frei0r plugins](https://frei0r.dyne.org/), which are based on the frei0r API for video effects.
 When those are installed on your system, they are automatically detected and corresponding operators are added in the language.
 Those have names of the form `video.frei0r.*` where `*` is the name of the plugin.
 For instance, the following adds a "plasma effect" to the video: